Graham Reid | | 2 min read

 When Cooder returned to Cuba it was to work with this guitar wizard he felt the most open to experimentation and considered by his fellow musicians as someone unique.
 The resulting album Mambo Sinuendo under their paired names - with Jim Keltner on drums and a small, tight Cuban ensemble - confirms that opinion.

-In a flashy cover featuring the fin of some classic 50s car - which reminds that Cuba is the living graveyard for such automotive elephants, and that Cooder once did Crazy 'Bout an Automobile - the all-instrumental album touches some elusive areas from 50s doo-wop pop (beamed from America and beautifully misheard on Cuban radio perhaps?), to Duane Eddy strum-und-twang spot-welded to Latin pop, and a jazz trio setting (with Cachaito Lopez on bass) on the old Doris Day standard Secret Love, here rendered much as John Abercrombie might play it on a minimalist ECM jazz album.
+In a flashy cover featuring the fin of some classic Fifties car -- which reminds that Cuba is the living graveyard for such automotive elephants, and that Cooder once did Crazy 'Bout an Automobile -- the all-instrumental album touches some elusive areas from Fifties doo-wop pop (beamed from America and beautifully misheard on Cuban radio perhaps?), to Duane Eddy strum-und-twang spot-welded to Latin pop, and a jazz trio setting (with Cachaito Lopez on bass) on the old Doris Day standard Secret Love, here rendered much as John Abercrombie might play it on a minimalist ECM jazz album.

 Cooder and Galban's guitars are seamlessly entwined, but Galban is the one who brings character to these sessions.
 He is as at home playing slithering bolero as covering Perez Prado's hoary Patricia (don't worry, like Tequila, you'll recognise it) but also explores a dark and moody tone as much as bright lounge-pop.
 The opener, Drume Negrita, sounds like the theme to an Endless Summer somewhere near Galban's hometown of Gibara, a small fishing village in Cuba's western province.